matomo-org/developer-documentation/docs/getting-started-part-1.md

 Ok!
 You've set up your development environment and created your plugin!
 Now all you have to do is make it do what you want.
 The bad news is that this is the hard part.
 The good news is that we've written a bunch of other guides to help you shorten the learning curve.

 - If you're interested in **creating new analytics reports**, you may want to read about [Custom Reports](/guides/custom-reports) and [Visualizing Report Data](/guides/visualizing-report-data) guides.
-- If you're interested in **changing the look and feel of Piwik**, read our [Theming](/guides/theming) guide.
+- If you're interested in **changing the look and feel of Piwik**, read the [Theming](/guides/theming) guide.
-- If you're interested in **integrating Piwik with another technology**, you might want to read our [Tracking guides](/guides/tracking-introduction) to learn how to use our Tracking API.
+- If you're interested in **integrating Piwik with another technology**, you might want to read the [Tracking guides](/guides/tracking-introduction) to learn how to use the Tracking API.
-- If you want to **use automated testing to ensure your plugin works**, read your [Automated Tests](/guides/tests) guide.
+- If you want to **use automated testing to ensure your plugin works**, read the [Automated Tests](/guides/tests) guide.

 And **make sure to read our security guide, [Security in Piwik](/guides/security-in-piwik)**!
 We have very high security standards that your plugin or contribution **must** respect.

-When you've completed your plugin, you can read our [Distributing your plugin](/guides/distributing-your-plugin) guide to learn how to **share your plugin with other Piwik users**.
+When you've completed your plugin, you can read the [Distributing your plugin](/guides/distributing-your-plugin) guide to learn how to **share your plugin with other Piwik users**.